corgibytes/freshli-cli/CONTRIBUTING.md

 ### Why BDD and TDD?

 It is only natural to wonder why we choose to develop software this way.
 Here are some of our reasons.
-This is not an exhaustive list, just some of the reasons that we consider particuarly important.
+This is not an exhaustive list, just some of the reasons that we consider particularly important.

 **Ensure Testability:**